tweag/topiary/docs/book/src/reference/formatting-pipeline.md

   -- and sorts some remaining, adjacent atoms (e.g., hardlines always before spaces, etc.).

+> **Note**\
+> In the code, this step is referred to as "post-processing"; as in
+> "post-query matching-processing", rather than a final step.

 ## Pretty printing

-The pretty printer goes through the post-processed atom collection and renders each atom into a stream of text output.
-For example, an indentation start atom will increase the indent level; that is, all atoms immediately following a hardline will now be prefixed with the appropriate indent string, until the indentation end atom is reached.
+The pretty printer goes through the processed atom collection and renders each atom into a stream of text output.
+For example, an "indentation start" atom will increase the indent level; that is, all atoms immediately following a hardline will now be prefixed with the appropriate indent string, until the respective "indentation end" atom is reached.

 ## Whitespace trimming